mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 The room had nearly hundreds of people forming two lines that surrounded Shinna and him.
 They all had the same blue luminescent markings as yesterday but they were silent now, staring at him like he was some prize. _Why is everyone here?
 What are they looking at me for?_

-Shinna and hae crew sat where he entered the pavilion yesterday, the rest forming a two lines, a tunnel of people surrounding him on both sides.
+Shinna and hae crew sat where he entered the dome yesterday, the rest forming a two lines, a tunnel of people surrounding him on both sides.

 "Kipnu.
 Approach," Shinna commanded, hae voice carrying well from across the room.
 Setre was behind him, ensuring he didn't turn back.